-This section identifies problems and tells you about the urgency of any repairs by using one of the following 3 categories:
+This section identifies problems and tells you about the urgency of any repairs by using one of the above 3 categories:

-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 to other parts of the property or cause a safety Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Structural movement
+Structural movemen nt

 Repair category:

 Notes: The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

 Dampness, rot and infestation

-Repair category:
+Repair category: 1

 Notes: No obvious evidence of significant dampness, rot or wood boring insect infestation.

 Chimney stacks

-Repair category:
+Repair category: 2

-Notes: There is some weathering to stonework and rendered finishes to mutual chimney stacks.
+Notes: There is weathering to render finishes to mutual chimney stacks.
+Sections of cracked and missing render were also noted.